wp-plugins/wp-live-chat-support/readme.txt

 It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+* 4.2.2 2014-12-10 - Low Priority =
+* You can now toggle between displaying or hiding the users name in your Live Chat messages
+* You can now choose to display the Live Chat window to all or only registered users
+* A user image will now display in the Live Chat message
+* jQuery UI CSS is loaded from a local source
+* Bug Fix: Only Admin users can make users Live Chat agents
+* Translations added:
+*  Mongolian (Thank you Monica Batuskh)
+*  Romanian (Thank you Sergiu Balaes)
+*  Czech (Thank you Pavel Cvejn)
+*  Danish (Thank you Mikkel Jeppesen Juhl)
+* Updated Translations:
+*  German (Thank you Dennis Klinger)

 = 4.2.1 2014-11-24 - High priority =
 * Bug Fix: PHP error on agent side in live chat window